Skip to content

 ‘You mean Renaldo?’

-‘Oh is that his name.
-Well I was wondering if you could keep an eye on them for me.’
+‘Oh is that his name?
+Well, I was wondering if you could keep an eye on them for me.’

 ‘In what way?’, Sandra asked, feeling somewhat surprised at the request.

 ‘Well, you know.
 They spend a lot of time together.
 I was talking to my husband about this earlier.
-We are bit worried in case anything should happen.
+We are a bit worried in case anything should happen.
 You know what I mean?’

 ‘What kind of thing?’, Sandra asked, feigning innocence.